 Accept these prayers and praises, Father, through Jesus Christ our great High Priest, to whom, with you and the Holy Spirit, your Church gives honor, glory, and worship, from generation to generation.
 Amen.

 The Deacon says

-As now as our Savior Christ has taught us, we are bold to say,
+As now as our Savior Christ has taught us, we are bold to say, thy kingdom come, thy will be done, on earth as it is in heaven.

 People and Celebrant